PierreLts/DeconBenchmark/README.md

 Here `.R` files should be run through their corresponding `.sh` launch scripts on the EPFL Scitas cluster.

 ## 1. Overview
+You can find the PowerPoint presentation of this project in data/ProjectPresentation.pptx
 ### 1.1.
 Installations
 First intall libraries and packages running `install_r_lib.R`
 ### 1.2.
 Flow Chart